ztellman/penumbra/README.md

-A basic, but more idiomatic wrapper for OpenGL.
+A basic, idiomatic wrapper for OpenGL in Clojure.

 Vellum allows for intra-primitive transformations, which allows us to define a circle like so: